NonNon-Works/nonnon-sheet-docs/EN/referencing-tables.md

 {% endcolumn %}

 {% column width="50%" %}
-You can also enable users to select data from other tables through a dropdown menu.
+You can allow users to select data from another table via a dropdown.

-What gets saved is not the actual data itself, but rather the key of the data class for the referenced table.
+What is stored is not the full data object but the key (identifier) of the referenced table's data row.

-The primary requirements for referencing another table are as follows:
+To reference another table, you need to:

-* Implementing IRelationalData for the data class of the referenced table
+* Implement `IRelationalData<T>` on the data class of the table you want to reference
-* Implementing the necessary Attribute for referencing
+* Define an attribute used to mark referencing fields
-* Implementing a custom cell
+* Implement a custom relation cell (`DataRelationCell` or `MultiDataRelationCell`)
-* Applying the Attribute to the fields in the referenced table
+* Apply the attribute to fields in the referencing table's data class

-Let's walk through the implementation process using an example of a table with integer-keyed data.
+Below is an implementation example using an integer key.
 {% endcolumn %}
 {% endcolumns %}